 The adult beet armyworm, Spodoptera exigua, is a grayish brown moth with a pale circular spot near the middle of the forewing.
 The wingspan is an inch or slightly more.
 The hind wings are whitish with dark edges.
 First and second stage caterpillars are pale green with dark heads.
 Older caterpillars are green to almost black with stripes along each side.
 Beet armyworms always have a black spot on the side above the second pair of legs (counting from the head).
 The pupa is smooth and light brown at first, but it soon darkens.
 A new generation of moths molts from pupae.
 Each moth can lay up to 600 eggs during their week-long life although some may live up to 30 days.
 Females begin laying two days after mating, and they prefer young rather than old plants.
 Flight activity is greatest in July and August.
 Eggs are laid in masses of 15 to 150 mostly on the undersides of leaves and mostly within four inches above the soil.
 Females may cover the eggs with a mat of scales that helps protect them from parasites and insecticides.
-Females prefer younger plants to older plants.
-Two to nine days later the eggs hatch.
+Two to 9 days later the eggs hatch.
 When the tiny worms hatch, they feed in groups especially in the growing tips where they usually web several leaves together.
 The third and fourth stages last one to three days.
 The fifth stage feeds for two to six days.
 Beet armyworms are cannibalistic especially when feeding on plants starved for nitrogen.
 Moths that develop from cannibalistic caterpillars lay more eggs than moths that developed from caterpillars that feed only on plant material!
 Mature beet armyworms tunnel into the soil about an inch or three and form a cell in which they pupate.
 The pupal stage lasts about a week although overwintering pupae develop much longer.
 The moths are nocturnal and mating and egg laying occur at night.
 The beet armyworm has several generations per year.

 The beet armyworm has an extremely wide host range including mums, marigolds, carnations, and roses as well as vegetables, cotton and soybeans.
 Young beet armyworms web foliage together and feed within this shelter.
 They also bore into flower buds.
 Older larvae feed extensively on flowers, buds, fruit, and foliage.
 Weeds infested include feverfew, lambsquarters, mullein, pigweed, purslane, portulaca, and Russian thistle.